 The Paris Metro is the best way to get around the city.
 Fact.
 It's part of the overall city transportation system that also includes the buses, the tramways, the RER commuter trains, and even the funicular up to Montmartre.
 You can purchase tickets from automated machines each time you ride, but we prefer to have a Metro card that gives us free, unlimited rides on all public transportation in Paris.

 Paris Visite is the transportation card designed specifically for visitors.
 It's valid for the Metro, of course, and for the buses and the RER commuter trains and the other forms of transportation we mentioned above.
 The most common version of the pass includes transportation zones 1, 2 and 3.
 That covers all of central Paris and is exactly what you will need.(It's not often that visitors venture outside the three zones, but if you wanted to go out to La Défense or take the RER to Versailles, for instance, it's simple to buy a ticket for that one trip.)

-The three-zone Paris Visite is the version that included as part of the Paris Pass package.
+The three-zone Paris Visite is the version that included as part of the Paris Insiders Pass package.
 Based on our experience, that's our recommendation for you — get the Paris Insiders Pass for a complete transportation package plus free entry to over 60 museums, monuments, and attractions.

 There are two parts to the Paris Visite — the card itself, and a perma-ticket you use for every transportation ride for the duration of your pass.
 As soon as you receive the Visite write your name on the card as instructed.
 Then write the card serial number on the perma-ticket and the date of the first time you use the ticket.
 That's it — it's very easy to use.